kmpf/uap/doc/source/steps.rst

 raw_file_sources
 ================

-The RawFileSources class acts as a tyemporary fix to get files into the pipeline.
+The RawFileSources class acts as a temporary fix to get files into the pipeline.
 This source creates a run for every sample.

 Specify a file name pattern in *pattern* and define how sample names should be determined from file names by specifyign a regular expression in *group*.

 **Connections:**
   - Output Connection: